 At this point you will have decided on a gap year program or destination.
 Now it is time to confirm logistics.
 Do this step as early as possible to save money, as most things are cheaper when secured in advance.
 Trains, buses, and planes offer early bird specials at seriously good discounts, but you will need to be organized with a roughly mapped-out itinerary to plan effectively.

 Tip #5: Plan for Visas, Vaccinations & Passport Fees

 If you haven’t already filed for necessary visas, vaccinations, and passport fees, get on it!
 These must-haves will take the longest to secure and will cost a lot if you need to expedite them.
 Most countries will not let you in if they aren't taken care of -- which means you'd have to spend even more money to replan your trip.

 Tip #6: Cut Out the Middle Man

-To avoid hassles and a headache, many people choose to either ask a tour company or immersion program for help when traveling abroad long-term.
+To avoid hassles and a headache, many people choose to ask either a tour company or immersion program for help when traveling abroad long-term.
 While this saves you a ton of time and stress, it is a hefty investment.
 If you want to plan your gap year on a budget, cut out the middleman and do the research yourself.
-There are loads of blogs and travel sites that offer up-to-date tips and guides.
+There are loads of blogs and travel sites that offer up-to-date tips and guides (Go Overseas's blog is a great place to start!).
 Not only will you save money, you’ll also feel a great sense of achievement.